isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 <p>If you'd like to take a trip to space (no passport required!), visit Science
 Centre Singapore and be immersed in Space Explorers: THE INFINITE, the world's largest immersive space exploration experience.
-Through VR, you'll be transported 400 kilometers above Earth into the International Space Station.
+Through VR, you'll be transported 400 kilometres above Earth into the International Space Station.
 On this one-hour journey, you'll step into never-before-seen 360-degree videos captured in space.
 Admire mind-blowing views of Earth and explore the daily lives of astronauts.
 Get your tickets now at <a href="https://www.science.edu.sg/whats-on/workshops-activities/stargazing" rel="noopener noreferrer nofollow" target="_blank"><u>infinite-experience.com/singapore</u></a>.</p>